AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 nrn: Valid for both point_process and single_compartment model types.
 For a point_process model type, <resource> should specify the name of NEURON simulator point_process (i.e. IntFire1, IntFire2).
 For a single_compartment type, <resource> should specify the name of the mechanism to insert.

 *<resource>* is a reference to the template file-name or class.
-For file names if a full-path or url is not specified the interpreter is expected to use the "components_dir" in the config file to find the full path (see below).
+For file names if a full-path or url is not specified the interpreter is expected to use the "components" in the config file to find the full path (see below).